THE ASSIGNMENT: Answer this question - who would win in a fight, a pirate or an orange?

 Tomas in Aberdeen: What is it, to win?
 Should the pirate vivisect or consume the orange, he might "win"--but winning would only entail his life of misery, threat of hanging or sinking, would continue.
 Whereas by the orange can win merely by its absence, inflicting the pirate with accursed scurvy and compounding his misery the more.
 Indubitably, the orange (O fruit of peaceful boughs and golden succulence; of radiant sun and flourishing orchards) can be the only winner here.

 Nicholas from Aberdeen: Who would win in a fight between a Pirate and an Orange?
-The answer is simple: The Orange.
-The reasoning, however, is quite complicated.

 You see, the Orange is the natural ally of the Pirate.
 He helps fend off scurvy with his citrus-y goodness.
 So naturally the Orange would lend his healing power of deliciousness (and vitamin C) to the Pirate, thus earning his trust.
 Over many years the Orange and Pirate would become the closest of friends, spending most major holidays together, having that "living together" period until one of them met someone they eventually would live with and marry.
 They would be each other's respective "Best Man" and would grow old together as they watch each other's families blossom and grow.
 Then one day while rowing in a boat they built together, the Orange, remembering the ages old fight they once had, would suddenly and abruptly push the Pirate into the lake, row to shore, and never look back.